 RNA interference is a post-transcriptional gene regulatory mechanism to down-regulate the gene expression either by mRNA degradation or by mRNA translation inhibition.
 The mechanism involves a small partially complementary RNA against the target gene.
 To perform the action, it also requires a class of dedicated proteins to process these primary RNAs into mature microRNAs.
 The guide sequence determines the specificity of the miRNA.
-Therefore, the knowledge of guide sequence is crucial for predicting its targets and also exploiting the sequence to create a new regulatory circuit.
+Therefore, the knowledge of the guide sequence is crucial for predicting its targets and also exploiting the sequence to create a new regulatory circuit.
 In this short review, we will briefly discuss the role and challenges in miRNA research for unveiling the target prediction by bioinformatics and to foster our understanding and applications of RNA interference.

 Regulation of gene expression is the key component to any cell or organism.
 Each process, starting with birth to development and growth requires regulation of genes at a given time.
 The regulation of promoter activation by post-transcriptional regulation by regulatory RNAs , regulatory elements within the UTR , mRNA degradation by ribonucleases [3, 4] or by protein degradation provide comprehensive regulation of gene expression.
 In higher organisms, these mechanisms have evolved into complex and multi-tiered but well-structured systems to regulate gene expression.

 RNA interference was discovered by Andrew Fire and Craig C. Mello in 1998 and jointly received the Nobel Prize for physiology and medicine in 2006 for the discovery of “RNA interference” .
 RNA interference or RNAi is a post-transcriptional gene silencing (PTGS) mechanism in eukaryotes whose role is important in various stages of life or growth conditions.
 It can modulate the stability of mRNA or inhibit its translation.
 These effector molecules are named depending on their origin.
 While short interfering RNA (siRNA) are exogenously synthesized mature RNA or viral encoded RNA, microRNA (miRNAs) are endogenously encoded RNAs and are required for the basic physiological function of the cell.
 These RNAs have unique secondary structure and exhibit regulatory functions exclusively.
-While the siRNAs can have perfect complementarity to their target, miRNAs share only partial complementary with their target, therefore, allowing outputs different from that of siRNA.
-The identification new miRNAs and their targets are important as they not only control basic physiological function but are also associated with various human diseases.
-For example, miR-600 has been found to control the cell proliferation, migration, and invasion in human CRC cell lines .
+While the siRNAs can have perfect complementarity to their target, miRNAs share only partially complementary with their target, therefore, allowing outputs different from that of siRNA.
+The identification of new miRNAs and their targets are important as they not only control basic physiological function but are also associated with various human diseases.
+For example, miR-600 has been found to control cell proliferation, migration, and invasion in human CRC cell lines .
 Besides studies on human cell lines, miRNA investigations are also focused extensively on insects, and plants development [9-11].

 Synthesis and mechanism of action